 1. Define your meeting goals and expectations.

 Before you begin, we encourage you to carefully consider what the goals of the meeting should be.
 What should the discussion revolve around?
 Which actions are of the highest priority?
 Answering these questions will help you more quickly arrange your agenda for maximum productivity.
+Maybe you’ll use your agenda to go over your fundraising summary from last quarter, or maybe you’ll discuss the next company press release, a new case study or a revamp to the company media kit.
 Use the text toolbar to organize information by varying font size, color, or text styles.
 Don’t forget that you can insert tables, images, links and videos to reference during the meeting.

 This section should reflect the letterhead of your company’s documents.
 Replace the placeholder with your company’s logo.
 You can leave the title as “Meeting Agenda” or be more descriptive with a title like “Kick-Off Meeting for Project X.” Then, set the day, month, and year that the meeting will take place.
 Don’t forget to change the background section color to match your company’s branding too!